|Nutrition Facts (per serving)|

 Don’t stop there.
-Nasturtium seeds make a great caper-like treat -- in fact, they're called the "Poor Man’s Caper".
+Nasturtium seeds are sometimes called poor man's capers, and to that end, make a great caper-like treat—but they're more peppery than capers, so take that into consideration.
+You can use them in ways that are similar to how you would use capers.
 Real capers are made from the buds of the caper plant.
-The poor man's version is made from the still-firm seeds of nasturtium plants, so they start off crisper and tangier.
+These substitutes are made from the still-firm seeds of nasturtium plants, so they start off crisper and tangier.

-- 1 cup white wine vinegar
+1 cup white wine vinegar

 Gather the ingredients.

-Pour the seeds into a 1-pint canning jar.
+Pour seeds into a 1-pint canning jar.